NdyGen/blog/_agent_config/trendwatcher_prompt.md

 - Do not include any code formatting (e.g. do not use ```json or any backticks).
 - Not include any explanation, comments, or extra text — return the JSON only.

+Important:
+- use the `archivist` tool to get a list of past articles we've covered to determine if we want to cover something new.